Geoff Walden

 More views of the captured Viper rocket planes.
 Dr.Heinz Rieck opens the detachable canopy and works on the instrument panel (above).
 In the photo on the left below, he demonstrates the mounting of one of the solid-fuel booster rockets.
 On the right below, Dr. Rieck shows the spring mechanism to release the parachute for the rear part of the aircraft (he holds the parachute in his left hand).
 (U.S. National Archives; upper left - RG342FH-3A2000; upper right - RG111SC-21191x; lower left - RG111SC-211915; lower right - RG111SC-196233; courtesy Digital History Archive)

-This restored Ba 349 "Natter" (BP-20 test model) is on display in the Deutsches Museum in Munich, along with an original Walther rocket motor HWK 109-509A (above right and below).
-This display "Natter" is painted to portray test model M-17, which flew in an unmanned test flight in early 1945.
+This Ba 349 "Natter" (BP-20 test model), built from spare parts, is on display in the Deutsches Museum in Munich, along with the original thrust tube and combustion chamber from a Walter rocket motor HWK 109-509A (above right and below).
+This display "Natter" is painted to portray test model M17, which flew in an unmanned test flight in early 1945.
 The black stripes were to aid visual tracking of the rocket plane (see the middle photo of the first group above).

 Continue to Part 7